Alan Rothenberg: U.S. Soccer

-In 1984, Rothenberg was asked by Peter Ueberroth, then serving as the organizer of the 1984 Summer Olympics in Los Angeles, to take on the role of commissioner of soccer for the Olympic Games.
+In 1984, Rothenberg was asked by Peter Ueberroth, the organizer of the 1984 Summer Olympics in Los Angeles, to take on the role of commissioner of soccer for the Olympic Games.
 The unexpected popularity of soccer that summer — including multiple sell-outs of the 100,000+ seat Rose Bowl — established before the world that an American audience for the game existed.
 The success of soccer at the 1984 Olympics, under Rothenberg's leadership, was a significant factor in FIFA awarding the United States in 1988 the right to host the 1994 World Cup.

-Rothenberg's success in the capacity of commissioner caused FIFA to seek out his services as director of the 1994 World Cup, which FIFA had decided award to the USA.
+Rothenberg's success in the capacity of commissioner caused FIFA to seek out his services as director of the 1994 World Cup, which FIFA had decided award to the US.
 In 1990, with FIFA's backing, Rothenberg defeated the unpopular incumbent Werner Fricker in a landslide in an election for the Presidency of the United States Soccer Federation.
 Rothenberg was then named Chairman of the World Cup 1994 Organizing Committee.
 Rothenberg pushed for the 1994 World Cup to be held in large venues.

 Under Rothenberg's guidance, the 1994 World Cup was a major success.
 The tournament set records for attendance, with the 2.5 million attendance breaking the previous record by 1 million, and resulted in U.S. Soccer earning a surplus of more than $50 million.

 Fulfilling a promise to FIFA made as part of the World Cup bid, Rothernberg oversaw the establishment of Major League Soccer, the first fully professional U.S. outdoor league since the NASL.
-Rothenberg was also the major force behind the inception of Project 2010, which was launched in 1998.
-Rothenberg served as President of the U.S. Soccer Federation for two four-year terms until 1998, when term limits forced him to step down from the post.
-Rothenberg also played an integral part in organizing the 1999 FIFA Women's World Cup which was hosted by the United States.
+Rothenberg was president of the U.S. Soccer Federation for two four-year terms until 1998, when term limits forced him to step down from the post.
+Rothenberg also Chaired the 1999 FIFA Women's World Cup which was hosted by the United States and was the historic breakthrough event in women's sports.

-Rothenberg remains a member of the USSF executive committee, and is also one of three Vice Presidents of CONCACAF.

 In 1998, Rothenberg headed a bid by the Japanese advertising agency Dentsu to buy the San Jose Clash of MLS, but was forced to pull out at a late date due to the Asian stock market crisis.

 Basketball

-Rothenberg was also an important figure in professional basketball for many years, first as an executive and legal counsel for the Los Angeles Lakers when they were owned by Jack Kent Cooke, and later as president of Donald Sterling's San Diego / Los Angeles Clippers from 1982 to 1989.
+Rothenberg was also an important figure in professional basketball for many years, first as an executive and legal counsel for the Los Angeles Lakers when they were owned by Jack Kent Cooke, during which he participated in acquiring first Kareem Abdul Jabbar and then Magic Johnson for the Lakers.
+Later he served as an executive and legal counsel of Donald Sterling's San Diego / Los Angeles Clippers from 1982 to 1989, during which time he engineered the successful movement of the team from San Diego to Los Angeles without NBA permission.
+In the NBA he chaired the TV And Labor Committees.